jfarmer/algebra-via-cs/README.md

 ### Numbers vs. Strings

-To start, let's start with a simplified instance to see what we can learn.
-Instead of "numbers in general", let's look at the integers.
+To make things a little easier, let's start by looking at the integers rather than looking at "numbers in general".
 And instead of talking about "combining numbers in general", let's look at addition.

 For not-numbers, let's look at strings and string concatenation.